 ☑️ Quick learner (to stay ahead of the curve)

 How much time & money does programming training require?

 It depends on whether you do a university degree or a diploma in programming.
 A bachelor's in computer science or software engineering is a lot more expensive and time-consuming than a programmer analyst diploma.

-You can complete a diploma in under 2 years, and for a fraction of the cost.
+You can complete a diploma in under two years, and for a fraction of the cost.
 A diploma program will cover the fundamentals and quickly prepare you for an entry-level programming job.
-But it won’t cover as much as a 4-year degree.
+But it won’t cover as much as a four-year degree.

 Herzing graduate Chao Zhang chose the diploma option and has this advice for new students:

-"What's important to know is that the Programming diploma is very condensed and intensive.
-You complete the entire program in just 15 months...compared to 4 years at university.
+"What's important to know is that the programming diploma is very condensed and intensive.
+You complete the entire program in just 15 months...compared to four years at university.
 This is not an easy task!